Rainbowfish-Tech-Collab/.github/profile/README.md

-## 🌈 Welcome to Rainbowfish Tech Collab 🐟
+## 🌈 Welcome to rainbowfish-tech-collab 🐟

 ## About Us

-The Rainbow Tech Collab, created by [Char](https://github.com/charburton18), is a community of tech creatives focused on growing their knowledge of modern technologies, improving their skills with real-world projects, and fostering a positive and supportive learning environment.
+The rainbowfish-tech-collab, created by [Char](https://github.com/charburton18), is a community of tech creatives focused on growing their knowledge of modern technologies, improving their skills with real-world projects, and fostering a positive and supportive learning environment.

 ### Why is it called "Rainbowfish"?